Cor-Ina/Sunnyside-Landing-Page/README.md

 - Live Site URL: https://corina-murg-sunnyside-landing-page.netlify.app/

 ## My process
-HTML work: divided the page into several sections:
-- header (with navbar, image and h1 title)
-- main, with the following Sections: About, Services, Projects, Testimonials, and Gallery
-- footer, with menu links and social media icons, plus attribution section

-Assigned alt text to important images.

-Made sure the HTML is well-structured and organized, with appropriate tags and attributes.

-CSS
-Defined the styles for each element on the page, such as fonts, colors, margins, padding, and borders.
-Made sure the HTML elements had the appropriate IDs, Classes, or attributes.

-Used flexbox to style the layout of the landing page.

-Made sure the page was responsive and looks good on different screen sizes.

-Optimized the HTML and CSS code by removing any unnecessary elements or styles.

-JavaScript
-Used to display the sidebar on smaller screen sizes

-ACCESSIBILITY
-Used semantic HTML to make it easier for search engines and screen readers to understand the content of the page.

-Researched about/included Skip-to-content button

 ### Built with
-HTML, CSS, JavaScript, Canva
+HTML, CSS, JavaScript, Canva, a11y

 ### What I learned
 Researched how to include multiple versions of the same picture, and used the "picture" element for the first time

-Researched ways to add different styles of hover effect and used the content property for the first time to style the sidebar menu
+Researched ways to add different hover stules and used the content property for the first time to style the sidebar menu

 Learned how to change the color of a svg when hovered